 (1/16/14) Antique Home Style is getting a new look in the next few weeks.
 We'll have a cleaner design and page layout to accommodate the variety of content we are publishing.
 It's been several years and it's time.
 As with most remodeling projects, as long as everything is torn up, we'll be shifting to a more responsive design so you can view pages more easily on your tablet or phone.
 Feel free to weigh in with what you'd like to see.

-Unheralded and self-published in July 2013, Finnish Log Construction—The Art, is a small 105-page book that contains the collected knowledge and wisdom of long-time preservationist, Frank Eld of Long Valley, Idaho.
+Unheralded and self-published, Finnish Log Construction—The Art, is a small 105-page book that contains the collected knowledge and wisdom of long-time preservationist, Frank Eld of Long Valley, Idaho.
 It's a paperback book with dozens of color pictures, descriptive illustrations, and history of the art and craftsmanship of Finnish log house architecture.
 We were doing some research on a local log house, never suspecting its deep historical foundation in both Scandinavian and American history.

 It's a handcrafted book with heart and love for these old houses on every page.
 We love it and think you might find it interesting, too!
 More ...